 Brand-Product Mismatch

-The current logo and visual identity doesn't reflect the shop’s main product , creating a disconnect between the visual identity and the food experience.
+The current logo and visual identity doesn't reflect the shop’s main product , creating a disconnection between the visual identity and the customer experience.

 Target Audience Confusion